 This chapter discusses the methods used in data collection.

 Data was collected by carrying out nutritional tests and shelf life experiments on the fortified grain flour and unfortified one (control experiment).
-These experiments were carried out in the nutritional laboratory of the Aga Khan Medical Centre Kisii, Kenya.

-Grain flour was fortified with baobab fruit pulp powder.
+Grain flour was fortified with baobab fruit pulp powder obtained from